ygbuil/stock-portfolio-tracker/README.md

      - `date`: Date of the transaction.
 It can be in the format `DD-MM-YYYY` or `YYYY-MM-DD`.
      - `transaction_type`: Type of transaction, which can be either `Purchase` or `Sale`.
      - `ticker`: Ticker symbol of the stock as listed in Yahoo Finance.
-     - `quantity`: The amount of shares purchased/sold.
+     - `trans_qty`: The amount of shares purchased/sold.
 It can be an integer or float in the format `1234.00`.
 This field is not sensitive to the sign, the code will convert it to the proper sign based on `transaction_type`.
-     - `value`: Total value of the transaction expressed in the portfolio currency specified in `config.json`.
+     - `trans_val`: Total value of the transaction expressed in the portfolio currency specified in `config.json`.
 It should be in the format `1234.00`.
 This field is not sensitive to the sign, the code will convert it to the proper sign based on `transaction_type`.

 4. Run the command provided `.vscode/tasks.json`.